France–Ivory Coast relations: French development assistance and investment in Ivory Coast

 French investments in Ivory Coast has a diversified profile.
 More than 90% of the French investment stock is directed towards the following branches of activity: finance, hydrocarbons, electricity and water, construction, industry, agro-industry, transport, hotels, distribution, telecommunications and audiovisual.
 Around 700 French companies operate in Ivory Coast, including nearly 200 subsidiaries.

+Culture

+On July 7, 2025, the National Assembly adopted the law declassifying the French collections of the talking drum "Djidji Ayokwe", for restitution to the Ivory Coast.

 Transportation

 There are direct flights between Abidjan and Paris with Air France and Corsair International.

+French army bases

+On January 1, 2025 Ivory coast announced that France will withdraw its troops from the state.
+An action that will reduce its military influence in the region.